Nissmoline/JavaWebApp/README.md

 The repository contains the following main components:

-- **tech-support-site/**: This directory likely contains the main source code for the web application, including servlets, JSPs, and other resources.
+- **tech-support-site/**: This directory likely contains the main source code for the web application, including servlets, JSPs, and other resources.
-- **Servers/**: This directory may contain server configuration files or related resources.
+- **Servers/**: This directory may contain server configuration files or related resources.
-- **.metadata/**: This directory is typically used by IDEs like Eclipse to store workspace-specific metadata.
+- **.metadata/**: This directory is typically used by IDEs like Eclipse to store workspace-specific metadata.

 ## Technologies Used

-- **Java**: The core programming language used for developing servlets.
+- **Java**: The core programming language used for developing servlets.
-- **JavaScript**: Used for client-side scripting to enhance user interaction.
+- **JavaScript**: Used for client-side scripting to enhance user interaction.
-- **Apache Tomcat**: The application server used to deploy and run the web application.
+- **Apache Tomcat**: The application server used to deploy and run the web application.

 ## Setup Instructions